-- CO1 Understand the basic building blocks of a computer. - CO2 Learn different systems and codes to represent numbers in computers and be able to convert the numbers from one system to another. - CO3 Learn the data types and syntax of C language. - CO4 Write, compile and execute programs in C language for solving engineering problems. - CO5 Demonstrate capability to choose appropriate type of data structures and perform operations on them.
+- CO1 Understand the basic building blocks of a computer. - CO2 Learn the data types and syntax of C language. - CO3 Write, compile and execute programs in C language for solving engineering problems. - CO4 Demonstrate capability to choose appropriate type of data structures and perform operations on them.